 m.
 The amount represents the US\$100,000 3-year term loan drawn by the Parent Company on May 24, 2022, from a facility agreement with a group of foreign banks executed on May 18, 2022.
 The loan is subject to a floating interest rate based on SOFR plus margin and will mature in May 2025.

-The proceeds were used for working capital requirements relating to expansion projects, for general corporate purposes, and payment of other transaction related fees, costs and expenses of the facility.
+The proceeds were used for working capital requirements relating to expansion projects for general corporate purposes and payment of other trapsaction projects, for general corporate purposes, and payment of other transaction related fees, costs and expenses of the facility.